-Lectures are not an optional extra for particularly keen students - they are compulsory.
-If you are going to miss a lecture you should let your module tutor know in advance.
-An email to that effect is sufficient.
-If you are about to miss a succession of classes due to illness or legitimate mitigating circumstances you will need to make contact with your PAT and module leader and, where appropriate, produce a medical certificate or other evidence.
-If you are seeking an extension for work, you have to apply for mitigating circumstances.
-See more info under the section 'Mitigating Circumstances' below.
+Lectures are not an optional extra for particularly keen students - they are compulsory!
+If you are going to miss a lecture then you should let your module tutor know in advance.
+An email to that effect would be sufficient.
+If you are about to miss a succession of classes due to illness or legitimate mitigating circumstances you will need to make contact with your PAT and module leader and where appropriate produce a medical certificate or other evidence.
+If you are seeking an extension for work or some other mitigating circumstances, you have to apply for mitigating circumstances.
+See more info under the section Mitigating Circumstances below.